ENROLL NOW TO LEARN HOW TO PLAY THE PIANO!

 Private Weekly Lessons: 30, 45, or 60 min.

 Semi-private/group lessons for two-three students

 Group Classes: Kids, Teens, & Adults

 Pre-school/Kindergarten: 50 minute Group Piano Classes (class size limited)

-Click on Registration Tab (upper left).
+To Register: Click on Registration Tab (upper left).
 You will be notified by email or phone for FREE trial lesson.

 Learn rhythm, pulse, singing, interval, note introduction, chords, ensemble, performance, & digital keyboarding. iPads, monitors, Apps, hands on activities for long term memory.